suddensleep/midi_levelUp/README.md

 # Project Kojak: Augmenting MIDI Files

-Training Markov Chain models on melodies and rhythms, and using them to augment existing MIDI files, adding new notes to the files to produce slightly more advanced arrangements.
+I trained Markov Chain models on melodies and rhythms, and using them to augment existing MIDI files, adding new notes to the files to produce slightly more advanced arrangements.

 ### Webapp (current version):
 You can find a working version [here](http://bit.ly/1Od5Qnh).
 I'm still learning all sorts of things about hosting things on AWS so do please let me know if this link is broken at any point.